-Once you’re done customizing your form, click Save.
+Once you’re finished customizing your form, click Done.

 If you use smart tags, you can also send a notification to the site visitor when they submit a contact form, letting them know you received their form and will be in contact shortly.
 This assures site visitors their form has gone through properly.